wawel37/Travel-Agency/README.md

 # Travel-Agency

-Frontend Application created as an part of my college course (*Introduction to Web Applications*)
+Frontend Application created as a part of my college course (*Introduction to Web Applications*)

 It works similar to many online travel agencies (*except the purchase process*).